 Failure is part of the human experience.
 No one is immune from it, not even the great ones.
 The most important thing is how to let failure pave the way to a new beginning.

-Perhaps for lack of experience – as I was just a few weeks into teaching (it being my midlife career move) – and owing too to the friendliness of these two nuns before me, I’d be carried away each time we practiced conversations.
+Perhaps for lack of experience – as I was just a few weeks into teaching (it being my midlife career move) – and also owing to the friendliness of these two nuns before me, I’d be carried away each time we practiced conversations.

 Along the way, we seemed to be enjoying the activities – they’d laugh, ask me questions, and I’d see their eyes in rapt attention.
 Wow, this is great – I’d tell myself thinking they were becoming more at ease with the language.
 Our speaking activity would often end up as freewheeling conversations.